IGVF-DACC/sc-pipeline-management/README.md

 #### Installation

 * All packages can be install directly from the requirements.txt using `pip install -r requirements.txt`
-* If FireCloud installation cannot complete using the automatic installation, it can be install manually.
+* If FireCloud installation cannot complete using `requirements.txt`, it can be install manually.
 Download the either the zip or tar.gz source file from [FireCloud release v0.16.37](https://github.com/broadinstitute/fiss/releases/tag/v0.16.37) and unzip.
-Run `python setup.py install`.
+Run `python setup.py install` from the same directory.

 ### 2. Additional requirement

 * **Set up Google cloud (Terra) access credentials.** FireCloud uses the [Google Cloud SDK](https://cloud.google.com/sdk/) to manage authorization.
 To use the firecloud CLI or API, you must install the SDK and login locally with `gcloud auth login`.
+  * This is needed for 1) running input parameters generation, and 2) accessioning to IGVF portal.
   * Install Google CLI following this link: <https://cloud.google.com/sdk/docs/install-sdk>.

 * **IGVF portal access credentials.** Generate API credentials under the IGVF profiles page after logging into the portal.
 Store the public API key and secret API key as environmental variables.
 See [IGVF API credential configration guide](https://github.com/IGVF-DACC/igvf_utils/wiki/Configuration) for more details.
+  * This is needed for **all** the scripts in this repo.

 ## The input parameters that the codes will generate